How to measure profitability: margin formulas and tips

 With Xero, you can:

-Get one month free and see how easy profitability tracking can be.
+See how easy profitability tracking can be.
+Get one month free.

 What's the difference between profit and profitability?